stanislaw/FoundationExtensions/README.md

 * __Modularity out of a box__

 No umbrella packs of extensions.
-Import concrete pack of extensions you need in your code, not the whole pack of unnecesarry extensions or even the whole project.
+Import concrete pack of extensions you need in your code, not a whole pack of unnecesarry extensions or even a whole project.

 Example: